 When you first meet them, you may believe they have the most loving and caring eyes, and you see what you want to see.
 It’s all an act.
 They are just mirroring you to draw you deeper into their games.

 They have learned and can mirror how people act and behave, but if you pay close attention to their eyes, they can not fake how their eyes look.

-Yet in the Idealisation, they have a way to hold your gaze and mirror it by using actions and words, it’s intense, creating a deep connection, the true depth to their eyes.
+Yet, in Idealisation, they have a way to hold your gaze and mirror it by using actions and words.
+It’s intense, creating a deep connection, the true depth to their eyes.